SAFETY & HEALTH

 • SAT and ACT application services for students with disabilities.

-You can contact Mr. Jason Feld, Dean of Students or Ms. Ashley Evins, Director of Student Support for more information.
+Please contact Dr. Ashley Evins, Director of Student Support for more information.

 All members of the Just Community have the following fundamental rights: